puppetlabs/control-repo/README.md

  - If you have direct internet access from your Gitlab server you can also use the "Import project from" option to import this repo
  - If you do not have direct internet access then wait a little bit and we'll get to that later

-6. Login as the `r10k_api_user`
+6. Logout of root and login as the `r10k_api_user`
  - Go to profile settings -> account ( https://<your_gitlab_server>/profile/account )
  - Copy the api token

 7. `mv hieradata/nodes/example-puppet-master.yaml hieradata/nodes/<fqdn_of_your_puppet_master>.yaml`
+ - Open `hieradata/nodes/<fqdn_of_your_puppet_master>.yaml`
- - Open `hieradata/nodes/<fqdn_of_your_puppet_master>.yaml` and edit `gms_api_token` to be your api token
+     - edit `gms_api_token` to be your api token

-8.
+     - edit `git_management_system` to be 'gitlab'
+     - You should not need to edit the `gms_server_url`

+### Setting up Github

+You

 ## Lay Down a Trusted Fact Before Installing PE

-This control repository is setup to manage certain portions of your PE installation for you if you lay down a trusted fact called pp_role before installing.
+This control repository is setup to manage certain portions of your PE installation for you if you lay down a trusted fact called `pp_role` before installing.
 In order to immeadiately gain from these benefits you will need to lay down a file that looks exactly like the below in `/etc/puppetlabs/puppet/csr_attributes.yaml`

 ```
 ---